-Advantages of Living Donation
+Advantages and Risks of Living Kidney Donation

 There are several advantages to living donation.

 - Most donors report a sense of happiness and self worth knowing that they have had a positive impact on their recipient's life.

 - This option eliminates the need for potential recipients to be placed on the cadaver transplant waiting list.
 The average wait for a kidney from the cadaver waiting list is approximately 3½ to 4 years in New England.

 - The success rates are higher for those receiving a kidney from a live donor than those receiving a kidney from a cadaver donor.
 The average long-term survival of kidneys from live donors is 12 to 20 years versus 7 to 8 years for those obtained from cadaver donors.

 - The operation can be scheduled at a time that is mutually agreed upon.

 - Because the donation and transplant surgery occur at the same time, the time the kidney is out of the body without blood (ischemic time) is considerably shortened, thereby minimizing injury.
 Kidneys that are transplanted with minimal injury usually have early function and require less aggressive immunosuppressive medication.

 - After the surgical removal of a kidney (nephrectomy), donors may go on to live normal lives.
 The donor's state of health should not change after donating.
 The remaining kidney enlarges and is able to perform about 80% of the work the two kidneys normally do.

 - Donor nephrectomy does not change the donor's life expectancy.
 Because this is a well recognized fact, donors still qualify for health and life insurance.